pharpend/tefl/README.md

 # tefl - trivially easy file locker

-tefl (or TEFL, if you prefer) is a Haskell library and program for creating portable encrypted archives. tefl is licensed under the [GNU Affero General Public License][agpl] (AGPL).
+tefl (or TEFL, if you prefer) is a Haskell library and program for creating and accessing portable encrypted archives. tefl is licensed under the [GNU Affero General Public License][agpl] (AGPL).
 A copy of the AGPL can be found in the [LICENSE][lic] file.

 ## Installation and usage